-Lots of layers, raspberry, and sweet chocolate buttercream frosting!
+Lots of cake layers, fresh raspberries, and sweet homemade chocolate buttercream frosting!
 It doesn’t get any better than this.

 It is still birthday month in our house, just about everyone has a summer birthday!
 That means lots of cake like this gluten-free chocolate layer cake.

-Everyone has wanted something different.
+Everyone has wanted something different for their birthday cake this year.
 You will remember my daughter’s Gluten Free Lemon Layer Cake, we even got to use fresh lemons from our lemon tree.

 My son’s cake still needs to be written up on the blog!
 He wanted a moist vanilla cake.
 I used the recipe in this Gluten Free Raspberry Bundt Cake as the foundation for his cake (minus the raspberries!)